electric-sql/electric/website/blog/posts/2022-12-16-evolution-state-transfer.md

 title: "The evolution of state transfer"
 description: >-
   Web development has been progressing through an evolution of state transfer.
 Hybrid local-first architecture is the natural endgame for this progression.
+excerpt: >-
+  Web development has been progressing through an evolution of state transfer.
+Local-first is the natural endgame and the vision we're working towards with Electric.
 featured: true
 authors: [thruflo]
 image: /img/blog/evolution-state-transfer/listing.png